markdwags/Razor/help/docs/guide/index.md

 The **Razor Scripting Engine** is a _"command based scripting language"_ designed to make it easier to read, create, edit and share Razor scripts.

-To learn more about this version of Razor, please visit the [home page](http://www.razorce.com) or [GitHub repository](https://github.com/markdwags/Razor).
+To learn more about this version of Razor, please visit the [home page](http://www.razorce.com).

 # Design

-This is not an implementation of the _Steam_ or _Razor Enhanced_ scripting languages or functionality into Razor.
-The scripting engine attempts to maintain existing Razor functionality while offering quality of life improvements over the existing macro system.
+This is not an implementation of the **Steam** or **Razor Enhanced** scripting languages or functionality into Razor.
+The scripting engine attempts to maintain and improve existing Razor  functionality while offering quality of life improvements over the existing macro system.

 For example, instead of having to do the following:

-- Record macro
+1. Record macro
-- Double click dagger
+2. Double click dagger
-- Stop recording
+3. Stop recording
-- Right-click on dagger
+4. Right-click on dagger
-- Select Double Click use by type
+5. Select Double Click use by type

 You can simply type: